hollyouellette/School_District_Analysis/README.md

 <br/>
 <br/>
 - By replacing the 9th grader's math and reading scores, Thomas High school saw a 25+% increased across all % Passing data.
-- This adjustment resulted in Thomas High School (THS) becoming on trend with the rest of the Charter schools in the district.
+- This adjustment resulted in Thomas High School becoming on trend with the rest of the Charter schools in the district.

 **Updated School Summary with removal of THS 9th Grade Test Scores**
 <img align="left" src="https://github.com/hollyouellette/School_District_Analysis/blob/main/Analysis/School_Summary_THS_adj.png">